-1. Satisfactory performance on the Qualifying Examination.

-- 2. Completion of a total of twenty-four (24) semester credit hours of graduate level courses.
+- 1. Satisfactory performance on the Qualifying Examination. - 2.
+Completion of a total of twenty-four (24) semester credit hours of graduate level courses.
 A minimum of nine (9) of these credit hours must be in core courses.
 A total of fifteen (15) credit hours of electives must be taken.
 Six (6) credit hours are required for the research thesis. - 3.
-Completion and presentation (through an oral defense) of a thesis to a committee composed of members of the environmental toxicology faculty and representatives of the Graduate School. - 4.
+Presentation of a thesis proposal to a committee composed of members of the environmental toxicology faculty and representatives of the Graduate School. - 4.
+Completion and presentation (through an oral defense) of a thesis to a committee composed of members of the environmental toxicology faculty and representatives of the Graduate School. - 5.
 Fulfillment of general requirements for graduation as outlined by the Graduate School (see the General Information Section of this bulletin).